IsaacScript/isaacscript/docs/javascript-tutorial.md

   // Do something with "itemID" and "price"
 }

-// Or, if you just need the itemID, you would use the "keys()" method for (const itemID of itemPrices.keys()) {
+// Or, if you just need the item ID, you would use the "keys()" method for (const itemID of itemPrices.keys()) {
   // Do something with "itemID"
 }

-// Or, if you just need the prices, you would use the "values()" method for (const price of itemPrices.values()) {
+// Or, if you just need the price, you would use the "values()" method for (const price of itemPrices.values()) {
   // Do something with "price"
 }